jklymak/Phy426/docs/index.md

   - 25% [Student-led Laboratory Demonstrations](./Labs/);
   - 25% Take-home Final Exam

 Late work penalized as 10% per day, max 5 days.
 Academic concessions will be granted with appropriate documentation as per [UVic's regulations](https://www.uvic.ca/registrar/students/appeals/acad-concession/index.php).
+Working together on assignments is acceptable, but they are to be handed in independently.
+The final examination will be done individually.
+Students are expected to follow the [UVic standards for academic integrity](https://www.uvic.ca/students/academics/academic-integrity/index.php).

 ## [Laboratory Demonstrations](./Labs/)